Preconditioned Recycling Krylov subspace methods for self-adjoint problems: Application to nonlinear Schr odinger problems

 As outlined at the end of section~\ref{sec:minres:ritz}, it is a-priori unclear which choice of Ritz-vectors leads to optimal convergence.
 Out of the choices mentioned in section~\ref{sec:minres:ritz}, the smallest-magnitude strategy performed best in the present application.

 Technically, one could go ahead and extract even more Ritz vectors for deflation in the next step.
 However, at some point the extra cost associated with the extraction of the Ritz vectors (table~\ref{table:minres-cost}) and the application of the projection operator (table~\ref{tab:deflcost}) will not justify a further increase of the deflation space.
 The efficiency threshold will be highly dependent on the cost of the preconditioner.
 Moreover, it is in most situations impossible to predict just how the deflation of a particular set of vectors influences the residual behavior in a Krylov process.
-For this reason, one has to reside to numerical experiments to estimate the optimal dimension of the deflation space.
+For this reason, one has to resort to numerical experiments to estimate the optimal dimension of the deflation space.
 Figure~\ref{fig:efficiency} shows, again for all Newton steps in both setups, the wall time of the Krylov iterations as in figure~\ref{fig:newton-hist} relative to the solution time without deflation.
 The experiments show that deflation in the first few Newton steps does not accelerate the computing speed.
 This is due to the fact that the Newton updates are still significantly large and the subsequent linear systems are too different from each other in order to take profit from carrying over spectral information.
 As the Newton process advances and the updates become smaller, the subsequent linear systems come closer and deflation of a number of vectors becomes profitable.
 Note, however, that there is a point at which the computational cost of extraction and application of the projection exceeds the gain in Krylov iterations.
 For the two-dimensional setup, this value is around 12 while in the three-dimensional case, the minimum roughly stretches from 10 to 20 deflated Ritz vectors.
 In both cases, a reduction of effective computation time by 40\% could be achieved.

 \begin{rmk} Other types of deflation vectors can be considered, e.g., harmonic Ritz vectors, see equation~\eqref{eq:harmonic}.
-In numerical experiments with the above test problems we observed that harmonic Ritz vectors resulted in a MINRES convergence behavior similar to regular Ritz vectors. \end{rmk}
+In numerical experiments with the above test problems we observed that harmonic Ritz vectors resulted in a MINRES convergence behavior similar to regular Ritz vectors.
+This is in accordance with Paige, Parlett, and van der Vorst~\cite{PaiPV95}. \end{rmk}

 \begin{rmk} Note that throughout the numerical experiments performed in this paper, the linear systems were solved up to the relative residual of $10^{-10}$.
 In practice, however, one would employ a relaxation scheme as given in, e.g.,~\cite{eisenstat1996choosing,pernice1998nitsol}.
 Those schemes commonly advocate a relaxed relative tolerance $\eta_k$ in regions of slow convergence, and a more stringent condition when the speed of convergence accelerates toward a solution, e.g.,